3.19 Bail Conditions to Address Opioid Overdoses

 "not to be in possession of controlled substances",

-“not to be in possession of drug use paraphernalia” and broad area restrictions.
-The imprisonment of such individuals for minor breaches related to their addiction may adversely affect their tolerance levels for opioid use, putting them at heightened risk of an overdose upon release from custody.Footnote 4
+"not to be in possession of drug use paraphernalia" and broad area restrictions.
+The imprisonment of such individuals for minor breaches related to their substance use disorder may adversely affect their tolerance levels for opioid use, putting them at heightened risk of an overdose upon release from custody.Footnote 4

 This Guideline addresses bail conditions for accused with substance abuse disorders while ensuring due regard for the protection of public safety.
 The Guideline seeks to avoid short durations of incarceration for violation of bail conditions by accused with a substance abuse disorder.
 This Guideline was created in order to address the epidemic of opioid overdoses through a targeted focus upon the risk of opioid-related overdoses by those with a substance use disorder.